 2.3 Military vehicle

-Similarly, owners of a military vehicle are exempt from this law, provided that they physically carry a plate inside the car.
+Similarly, military vehicle owners are exempt from this law, provided that they carry a plate inside the car.
 A defense, then, is for a person to show that he owned a military vehicle.

 Violating CRS 42-3-202 carries a $100 fine in Colorado.